-The projects in this theme capture UCT's vision of generating relevant research that creates new and innovative solutions.
-In this way our pioneering researchers bring new ideas and inventions that build on previous efforts, while pushing forward the frontiers of our natural and social worlds.
+UCT is dedicated to generating relevant research that creates new and innovative solutions.
+Our pioneering researchers bring new ideas and inventions that build on previous efforts, while pushing forward the frontiers of our natural and social worlds.

-The Abalobi project is an imperative to empower previously marginalised communities that build their livelihoods within the fishing industry.
+The Abalobi project empowers previously-marginalised communities that build their livelihoods within the fishing industry.

-Abalobi (an isiXhosa word for small-scale fisher) is an integrated catch management system designed as a mobile phone application.
-It enables fishermen to be integrated into mainstream information and resource networks, from fishery monitoring and maritime safety to local development and market opportunities.
+Abalobi (an isiXhosa word for small-scale fisher) is an integrated catch-management system designed as a mobile phone application.
+It enables fishers to link to mainstream information and resource networks, including:

 The project is based at UCT’s Department of Environmental and Geographical Sciences.
-Many of the team members are small-scale fishers of South Africa who were also part of the UCT team involved in the design of South Africa’s new Small Scale Fisheries Policy.
+Many of the team members were part of the UCT team involved in the design of South Africa’s new Small Scale Fisheries Policy.

-It has an integrated chat facility they can use to establish the safety of crew in severe weather, and to encourage co-operation in the setting of price per unit for the daily catch.
-The latter is especially encouraging for South African small-scale fishers, granting them greater empowerment in the value chain.
+The app has an integrated chat facility that can be used to establish the safety of crew in severe weather, and to encourage co-operation in the setting of price per unit for the daily catch.
+The latter gives small-scale fishers greater empowerment in the value chain.

 With donor funding, the project aims to increase the number of pilots and include more coastal regions.